Permission Guards

 Guard chain

 When a Tool has multiple guards, they run sequentially.
-Each guard’s output becomes the next guard’s input:
+Each guard’s output kwargs become the next guard’s input:

 This lets you compose guards freely.
 For example, a path-validation guard followed by an LLM-based risk-assessment guard: